-- The VM-exit instruction-length field is not defined following APIC-access VM exits resulting from physical accesses (see Section 21.2.3) even if encountered during delivery of a software interrupt, privileged software exception, or software exception. - 2.
-Whether the processor provides this information on these VM exits can be determined by consulting the VMX capability MSR IA32_VMX_BASIC (see Appendix G.1).
+^{7.} The VM-exit instruction-length field is not defined following APIC-access VM exits resulting from physical accesses (see Section 21.2.3) even if encountered during delivery of a software interrupt, privileged software exception, or software exception.

+Note that the format of the field was undefined for these VM exits on the first processors to support the virtual-machine extensions.
+Software can determine whether the format specified in Table 23-8 is used by consulting the VMX capability MSR IA32_VMX_BASIC (see Appendix G.1).